yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### [Encoding Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Encoding-Commands)

-Encoding commands supporting **--version** are not restricted as two which of the two columns to use since these commands can be used to develop either WIF private keys, or associated coin addresses.
+Encoding commands supporting **--version** are not restricted as to which of the two columns to use since these commands can be used to develop either WIF private keys, or associated coin addresses.
 The following bitcoin explorer "encoding commands" provide version support:

 * **[address-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-address-encode)**
 * **[base58check-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-base58check-encode)**